traliach/ALAB_308_4_1/README.md

-## ALAB 308.4.1 – Working with Data Collections (JS)
+## ALAB 308.4.1

-lab to practice working with CSV data using arrays and objects.
+A lab to practice working with CSV data using arrays and objects.

 ### What the code does